This is a collection of mini-rants that aren't yet big enough for their own page.

 ISPs have quoted some prospective subscribers an installation fee in excess of $40,000 to run high-speed Internet to their house, and this even reached $1 million in Australia.
 Faced with such sticker shock, would you rather spend tens of thousands of dollars to pack up your belongings, buy a new house, move your family to another location, and try to find a new job, just to get a better Internet connection?
 Some are willing to do so, or at least to take Internet access into account if you're planning to move anyway.
+One user of Slashdot claims to have moved for better Internet but acknowledged it's not practical for all.
 But most think "only a raving lunatic" would "live like a nomad" and move just for a better Internet connection, especially if not single and renting, and some just can't stand cities.
 Moving often could cause your kids to have fewer quality relationships and die younger.
 Besides, even if you do find a good ISP, it'll probably end up bought anyway.

 Windows XP contains a Secure Audio Path, and Windows Vista and Windows 7 have Protected User Mode Audio.
 Applications send encrypted data to Windows Media APIs, and codecs that run in kernel space (SAP) or a process in the Protected Environment (PUMA) transform encrypted compressed audio into cleartext PCM and send it to the audio driver.
 Only drivers signed by Microsoft with copy protection permissions will receive copy-protected data; to be signed, a driver has to conform to Microsoft's DRM requirements, which include disabling all digital outputs within the machine (such as to files) and encrypting any digital outputs (such as adding HDCP to HDMI) while playing a copy-protected audio stream.